MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/module-compatibility.md

 ## Windows management modules

-The Windows management module are installed in different ways dependent on the Edition of Windows and how the module was packaged for that Edition.
+The Windows management modules are installed in different ways, dependent on the Edition of Windows, and how the module was packaged for that Edition.

 On Windows Server, use the feature name with the [Install-WindowsFeature](/powershell/module/servermanager/install-windowsfeature)